-13+ English, Latin, ISEB, and public school entrance examinations.
+13+ English: ISEB and public school exams

-GCSE/IGCSE Latin, Ancient Greek, English Literature and Language.
+GCSE/IGCSE English Literature and Language

 Oxford Applications Tests (General admission practice and Classics Application Tests)

 At the same time, I began to privately tutor a wide span of ages and subjects.
-For instance, I tutored two GCSE Latin candidates, both of whom were predicted to gain a C grade - they both ended up gaining A*s.
+For example, I tutored two GCSE Latin candidates, both of whom were predicted to gain a C grade - they both ended up gaining A*s.
 Likewise, I tutored a young person in GCSE English Language, paying particular regard to their Shakespeare coursework.
 This student spoke English as their second language, and was profoundly ill-at-ease with the idea of studying Shakespeare.
 With careful, gentle steps and an ever-encouraging approach, they gained both self-assurance and an excellent grade for what they initially viewed as a hopeless endeavour.

-I have found that the most fruitful qualities for any tutor to possess are kindness, energy and friendliness, so I always take time to get to know the student, make them comfortable, figure out what they already know about the subject and then try to build from there.
+I have found that the key qualities for any tutor to possess are kindness, energy and friendliness.
+I always take time to get to know the student, make them comfortable, figure out what they already know about the subject and then try to build from there.
 This approach gives the student an initial confidence that can only grow with each session.
-I therefore tailor a unique plan for each student, since, after all, each one of us is unique in terms of our starting points, our energies and interests and our confidence.
+I proceed by tailoring a unique plan for each student, since, after all, each one of us is unique in terms of our starting points, our energies and interests and our confidence.
 I always draw up this ‘plan’ or ‘curriculum’ within the first few sessions, and go over it with the parent or guardian.
 Indeed, I consider it necessary to keep the parent or guardian completely in the loop at all times, and have often found that the parent can be invaluable as the ‘third partner’ in the tuition plan, encouraging the student when I’m not around, for example.
 The goal is always to make the student understand that, with careful perseverance, they can understand and achieve anything.
 I also employ regular testing, primarily to identify any weak areas, anything that needs extra attention.

 What I do when I am not tutoring